ManageIQ/guides/providers/dev-guide.md

 While the model and most of the business logic is in the `manageiq/manageiq` repository, the controller+view is in `manageiq/manageiq-ui-classic` repo.

 ### Router
 In Rails apps, all the possible actions must be whitelisted in the router configuration.
-In case of MiQ the router is [here](https://github.com/ManageIQ/manageiq-ui-classic/blob/036735fcd678430376402f7d81f7d0d7e5c69e5b/config/routes.rb).
+In the case of MiQ, the router is [here](https://github.com/ManageIQ/manageiq-ui-classic/blob/036735fcd678430376402f7d81f7d0d7e5c69e5b/config/routes.rb).
 Most common actions are: